ligato/docs/docs/developer-guide/kvscheduler.md

 The graph-based representation uses new terminology as higher level abstractions of specific objects.

-* **Model** builds a representation of a single item type (e.g. interface, route, bridge domain, etc.).
-More details on models and the specification that includes proto.Message can be found [here](../user-guide/concepts.md#what-is-a-model).
-As examples, the Bridge Domain model can be found [here][bd-model-example]).
-More details about the model registration can be found [here][model-registration].
+* **Model** builds a representation of a single configuration item type such as interface, route, and bridge domain.
+Details on models and the model specification that includes proto.Messages can be found [here](../user-guide/concepts.md#what-is-a-model).
+The [bridge domain model][bd-model-example] is an example.
+More details regarding model registration can be found [here][model-registration].

 * **Value** (`proto.Message`) is a run-time instance of a given model.
-More details on proto.Message can be found [here](../user-guide/concepts.md)
+Details on proto.Message can be found [here](../user-guide/concepts.md)

 * **Key** (`string`) identifies a specific value that is built using the model specification and value attributes that uniquely identify the instance.
 More on keys can be found  [here](../user-guide/concepts.md#keys)

-* **Label** (`string`) provides an identifier unique only across value of the same type (e.g. interface name).
+* **Label** (`string`) provides an identifier unique only across the value of the same type (e.g. interface name).
 It is generated from the model specification and primary value fields.

 * **Value State** (`enum ValueState`) is the operational state of a value.
-For example, a value can be successfully `CONFIGURED`, `PENDING` due to unmet dependencies, or in a `FAILED` state after the last CRUD operation returned an error.
+For example, a value can be successfully `CONFIGURED`, `PENDING` due to unmet dependencies, or `FAILED` after the last CRUD operation returned an error.
 The set of value states is defined using the protobuf enumerated type [here][value-states].

-* **Value Status** (`struct BaseValueStatus`): Value State includes additional details such as the last executed operation, the last returned error, or the list of unmet dependencies.
+* **Value Status** (`struct BaseValueStatus`) includes additional details such as the last executed operation, the last returned error, or the list of unmet dependencies.
 The status of one or more values and their updates can be read and watched for via the [KVScheduler API][value-states-api].
-More information on this API can be found [below](#API).
+More information on this API can be found [below](#api).

-* **Metadata** (`interface{}` is additional run-time information (of undefined type) assigned to a value.
-It is typically updated after a CRUD operation or after agent restart.
-An example of metadata is the [sw_if_index][vpp-iface-idx], which is kept for every interface alongside its value.
+* **Metadata** (`interface{}` is additional run-time information of undefined type assigned to a value.
+It is updated after a CRUD operation, or after agent restart.
+An example of metadata is the [sw_if_index][vpp-iface-idx], which is maintained for every interface alongside its value.

 * **Metadata Map**, also known as index-map, implements the mapping between a value label and its metadata for a given value type.
-It is typically exposed in read-only mode to allow other plugins to read and reference metadata.
-For example, the interface plugin exposes its metadata map [here][vpp-iface-map]; it is used by the ARP Plugin, the Route Plugin, and other plugins to read the sw_if_index of target interfaces.
-Metadata maps are automatically created and updated by the KVScheduler, and exposed to other plugins in read-only mode.
+It is exposed in read-only mode to allow other plugins to read and reference metadata.
+For example, the interface plugin exposes its metadata map [here][vpp-iface-map].
+It is used by the ARP plugin, the route plugin, and other plugins to read the sw_if_index of target interfaces.
+Metadata maps are automatically created and updated by the KVScheduler.

-* **[Value origin][value-origin]** defines where the value came from - whether it was received as configuration from the NB or whether it was automatically created in the SB plane (e.g. default routes, the loop0 interface, etc.).
+* **[Value origin][value-origin]** defines the source of the value.
+For example, it could be configuration data received from the NB, or data that was automatically created in the SB plane such as default routes and the loop0 interface.

 * **Key-value pairs** are operated on through CRUD operations: **C**reate, **R**etrieve, **U**pdate and **D**elete.